 We study Scripture

 Faith development means that we have Bible classes and a comprehensive Bible curriculum.
 The Bible classes are unique from what a student receives in Sunday School through his or her church.
-Holland Christian’s Bible curriculum studies each Bible story with a desire to see how the story is centered and focused on God, the author and finisher of our faith.
+Holland Christian’s Bible curriculum studies each Bible story with a desire to see how the story is centered and focused on God, the Author and Finisher of our faith.
 Students and faculty deeply and thoughtfully explore the Biblical text: its context, geography, history, and culture.
 All of these components significantly impact what the Bible meant to its original audience and consequently, how it speaks to us today.
 All of Holland Christian’s Bible teachers have bachelor’s degrees and many have advanced degrees.
 All of them seek the Bible to be read and experienced meaningfully, and responded to faithfully.

 We share experiences